The Pillar Protocol: A 3–Day Sandbag Strength System

 Sandbag Strength · Calisthenics · Rucking · Mobility

-This is a simple 3–day rotation built around the movements humans were supposed to be good at:
+A simple 3-day rotating system built around the movements humans are designed to be competent at:

 • walking long distances under load